andreburgaud/crypt2go/README.md

 The last example is important.
 Yes, it will add a full block of padding, and this is intentional.
 This removes the ambiguity for the receiver that expects every message to be padded.

 To illustrate what would happen if some messages are not padded, let's take an example of a message with the last octet with value `01`.
 As the receiver of this message, should I remove the padding `01`?
-Or, is the last byte `0`, part of a message that was not padded because it was an exact multiple block size?
+Or, is the last byte `01`, part of a message that was not padded because it was an exact multiple block size?

-If the receiver knows that every message is padded, even if this results in padding a message with a full block of `08`, there is no ambiguity.
+If the receiver knows that every message is padded, even if this results in a message padded with a full block of `08`, there is no ambiguity.

 Another approach to remove this ambiguity would be to provide a separate indicator that would remove this ambiguity.
 An example would be to provide a message length indicator.